 - Hard copy: You send the editor printed pages to mark up with a pen or colored pencil.
 (As a professional courtesy, send the editor a self-addressed envelope with sufficient postage to cover the cost of returning your work.
 Please add a few cents postage to cover any additional pages the editor may wish to include.)

 Find an editor who specializes in whatever kind of writing you do.
-You probably don’t want to hire someone who specializes in nonfiction to edit your novel, for example—that person may not understand fiction techniques.
+For example, you probably don’t want to hire someone who specializes in nonfiction to edit your novel.
+That person may not understand fiction techniques.
 Don’t hire a secular editor to work on your Bible study or devotional.

 Find out how much the editors you are considering charge.
 (Click here to read the article “How much will a professional edit cost?”)
 You’ll want to hire the best editor you can afford.